puffball0/GigaSafe-Evacuation-Route-Planner/README.md

 ## TO RUN THE PROJECT

 ### 1. Run Integration (For Backend):
-Open a terminal and run:
+Open a terminal/Powershell and run:

 ```bash
 cd integration